 Solicitations originating from certain Quebec transit agencies also have a Canadian content requirement.
+In March 2021, Quebec provincial legislation went into effect requiring contracts for the acquisition of public transit vehicles that involve an expenditure equal to or greater than the threshold decreed by the province to require that the contractor subcontract up to 25% of the total value of the contract to Canada and that this subcontracting include the final assembly of these vehicles.
 See "Risk Factors - Risks Related to the Business Environment - Requirements under Canadian Content policies may change and become more onerous".